-Investment properties are interests in land and buildings (including the leasehold property held as a right-of-use asset which would otherwise meet the definition of an investment property) held to earn rental income and/or for capital appreciation, rather than for use in the production or supply of goods or services or for administrative purposes; or for sale in the ordinary course of business.
+Investment properties are interests in land and buildings (including right-of-use assets) held to earn rental income and/or for capital appreciation.
 Such properties are measured initially at cost, including transaction costs.
 Subsequent to initial recognition, investment properties are stated at fair value, which reflects market conditions at the end of the reporting period.

-Gains or losses arising from changes in the fair values of investment properties are included in profit or loss in the year in which they arise.
+Gains or losses arising from changes in the fair values of investment properties are included in the statement of profit or loss in the year in which they arise.

-Any gains or losses on the retirement or disposal of an investment property are recognised in profit or loss in the year of the retirement or disposal.
+Any gains or losses on the retirement or disposal of an investment property are recognised in the statement of profit or loss in the year of the retirement or disposal.